Sable/edbt21-analysis/readme.md

     >> python -c "import numpy; print(numpy.version.version)"
     1.13.3

-If the version is not the version v1.13.3, you can try
+If the version is not v1.13.3, you can install the specific version.

-    pip install -Iv numpy==1.13.3
+    pip install -Iv numpy==1.13.3 --force-reinstall

 ## <a name="sec3"></a> 3.
 Experiment: TPC-H SQL Benchmarks